DecisionsDev/odm-on-cloud-getting-started/tut_cloud_getstart_ghtopics/tut_cloud_getstart_rules_lsn.md

 2. Click **Decision Artifacts**, and then click **validation** to open the folder.
 3. Click the **Create** button ![""](../tut_cloud_getstart_ghimages/icon_gs_releases_plus.jpg), and click **New Rule**.
 4. Enter check duration as the name of the rule, and click **Create**.
 5. Enter the following rule statement in the rule editor.
-You can copy the rule to the rule editor, or build the rule with the completion menu.
+If your web browser supports it, you can copy the rule to the rule editor.
+Otherwise, type in the rule or build it with the completion menu.

     if